djeada/Linux-Notes/notes/pipe_and_redirect.md

 ## Challenges

-1. Determine the number of users currently logged into the system.
+1. Find the number of users currently logged in.
-1. Generate a sorted list of all system users, including those who are not currently logged in.
+2. Generate a sorted list of all system users.
-1. Create a list of all filenames ending in `.conf` located in the `/etc` directory, and sort them by string length.
+3. List `.conf` filenames in `/etc` directory, sorted by string length.
-1. Print the first and seventh columns of the `/etc/passwd` file side by side.
+4. Print first and seventh columns of `/etc/passwd` file.
-1. Display each word from the `/etc/fstab` file on a separate line, and count the number of lines in the file.
+5. Display each word from the `/etc/fstab` file on a separate line, and count the number of lines in the file.